-6B.4.4 Monthly Housing Payment:
+6H.4.4 Monthly Housing Payment:

-- a) In Subdistrict A. For an Affordable homeownership Housing Unit the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and homeowner's association fees, insurance, and parking, shall not exceed 30% or such other ratio or criteria established by DHCD or its successor agency of the maximum monthly income permissible for an eligible household, assuming a family size equal to the number of bedrooms in the townhouse dwelling unit plus one. - b) In Subdistrict B. The monthly rent payment for an Affordable rental Housing Unit, including utilities and parking, shall not exceed 30% or such other ratio or criteria established by DHCD or its successor agency of the maximum monthly income permissible for an eligible household, with price determined assuming a family size equal to the number of bedrooms in the unit plus one unless other affordable program rent limits approved by DHCD shall apply. - c) Affordable Housing Units required to be offered for rent or sale shall be rented or sold to and occupied only by income eligible households.
+- a) In Subdistrict A. For an Affordable homeownership Housing Unit the monthly housing payment, including mortgage principal and interest, private mortgage insurance, property taxes, condominium and homeowner's association fees, insurance, and parking, shall not exceed thirty percent (30%) or such other ratio or criteria established by DHCD or its successor agency of the maximum monthly income permissible for an eligible household, assuming a family size equal to the number of bedrooms in the townhouse dwelling unit plus one..; and - b) In Subdistrict B. The monthly rent payment for an Affordable rental Housing Unit, including utilities and parking, shall not exceed thirty percent (30%) or such other ratio or criteria established by DHCD or its successor agency of the maximum monthly income permissible for an eligible household, with price determined assuming a family size equal to the number of bedrooms in the unit plus one unless other affordable program rent limits approved by DHCD shall apply.

+c) Affordable Housing Units required to be offered for rent or sale shall be rented or sold to and occupied only by income eligible households.

-6B.4.5 Affordable Housing Restriction.
+6H.4.5 Affordable Housing Restriction.

-Each Affordable Housing Unit shall be subject to an affordable housing restriction which is recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.
-The affordable housing restriction shall provide for the implementation of the requirements of this Section 6B.4.
+Each Aaffordable Housing dwelling uUnit shall be subject to an affordable housing restriction which is recorded with the Middlesex County Registry of Deeds or Land Court Registry District of Middlesex County.
+The affordable housing restriction shall provide for the implementation of the requirements of this By-Law Section 6H.4.
 All affordable housing restrictions must include, at minimum, the following: